Physics

 The course is intended to develop basic theoretical tools needed to understand current research trends in the field of atomic physics.
 Emphasis is given to laser-spectroscopic methods including laser cooling and trapping.
 Experimental techniques discussed when appropriate.

-PHYS 5380a, Introduction to Relativistic Astrophysics and General Relativity Walter Goldberger
+PHYS 5380a, Introduction to Relativistic Astrophysics and General Relativity Daisuke Nagai

 Basic concepts of differential geometry (manifolds, metrics, connections, geodesics, curvature); Einstein’s equations and their application to such areas as cosmology, gravitational waves, black holes.